P-nuclei

-p-nuclei (p stands for proton-rich) are certain proton-rich, naturally occurring isotopes of some elements between selenium and mercury inclusive which cannot be produced in either the s- or the r-process.
+p-nuclei (p stands for proton-rich) are certain neutron-deficient, naturally occurring isotopes of some elements between selenium and mercury inclusive which cannot be produced in either the s- or the r-process.

 Definition

 The classical, ground-breaking works of Burbidge, Burbidge, Fowler and Hoyle (1957) and of A. G. W. Cameron (1957) showed how the majority of naturally occurring nuclides beyond the element iron can be made in two kinds of neutron capture processes, the s- and the r-process.
-Some proton-rich nuclides found in nature are not reached in these processes and therefore at least one additional process is required to synthesize them.
+Some neutron-deficient nuclides found in nature are not reached in these processes and therefore at least one additional process is required to synthesize them.
 These nuclei are called p-nuclei.

 Since the definition of the p-nuclei depends on the current knowledge of the s- and r-process (see also nucleosynthesis), the original list of 35 p-nuclei may be modified over the years, as indicated in the Table below.

 For example, it is recognized today that the abundances of 152Gd and 164Er contain at least strong contributions from the s-process.
-This also seems to apply to those of 113In and 115Sn, which additionally could be made in the r-process in small amounts.
+This applies more weakly to those of 113In and 114,115Sn, and the first and last also by the r-process (as they can as fission products): the paths pass through metastable isomers, and may have been overlooked.

 Natural occurrence

-The long-lived radionuclides 92Nb, 97Tc, 98Tc and 146Sm are not among the classically defined p-nuclei as they no longer occur naturally on Earth.
+The long-lived radionuclides 92Nb, 97Tc, 98Tc, 146Sm, 150Gd, and 154Dy are not among the classically defined p-nuclei as they no longer occur naturally on Earth.
 By the above definition, however, they are also p-nuclei because they cannot be made in either the s- or the r-process.
 From the discovery of their decay products in presolar grains it can be inferred that at least 92Nb and 146Sm were present in the solar nebula.
 This offers the possibility to estimate the time since the last production of these p-nuclei before the formation of the Solar System.

 p-nuclei are very rare.
 Those isotopes of an element which are p-nuclei are less abundant typically by factors of ten to one thousand than the other isotopes of the same element.
 The abundances of p-nuclei can only be determined in geochemical investigations and by analysis of meteoritic material and presolar grains.
 They cannot be identified in stellar spectra.
 Therefore, the knowledge of p-abundances is restricted to those of the Solar System and it is unknown whether the solar abundances of p-nuclei are typical for the Milky Way.

 List of p-nuclei

+Half-lives quoted below are copied from the linked isotope page.

+Possible s- and r-process paths are from references above.